El Candidato (2016 film)

 El Candidato (lit.
-'The candidate') is a 2016 Peruvian political comedy satire film written and directed by Alvaro Velarde.
+'The candidate') is a 2016 Peruvian political comedy film written and directed by Alvaro Velarde.
 Starring Manolo Rojas, Hernán Vidaurre and Guillermo Rossini.
 The film premiered on July 21, 2016, in Peruvian theaters.
 It won at the Figueira Film Art de Portugal Film Festival in the category of Best Screenplay.

 Synopsis

 The story of four politicians who want to reach the presidential seat and their strategies to increase their popularity, along with the influence of their families and campaign teams.

 Cast

 The actors participating in this film are: